pexavc/PhD/current_projects.md

 This is partially about creating the tech tools and partially about spreading that idea that anyone can do this, you can analyze other people's data, etc.

+Forking is really important because Aella's polls for example sometimes get crazy answers/conclusion where people say "that's not true/representative".
+I want people to be able to run the study within their own friend network, and compare their network to the global/sampled population.
+This is how to get things to "spread sideways", in areas where internet culture doesn't touch.
+My mom isn't going to see this surveys, but if the game is: "poll your network" I can go sit with her and do it.

 ### IRL cultural experiments

 It is not typical in the culture where I live for friends to "just stop by" your house without calling first.
 But I can change this with agreement with my friends, then if it works, we can write about it.
 Does it spread?
 What about "friendship breakups" ? and normalizing "saying no"?
 Can we just find all the bottlenecks in our local culture and fix them?
 And then do "cultural peer review" on the internet?